diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

 ### Politics and investments II

-- Each party may make the ROI more or less volatile.
+- Each party may also make the ARR more or less volatile (unstable).
-- The volatility is given by a list of 8 floats.
+- The volatility is given by a list of 8 floats (one for each party).
 - The volatility is the standard deviation of the ROI.
-- For each year, the ROI is a random number with a normal distribution with the mean given by the ROI of the previous year and the standard deviation given by the volatility.
+- For each year, each party's final ARR is a random number with a normal distribution with the mean given by the party's ARR of the previous year and the standard deviation given by the volatility.
 - Recompute investment for each party.